thomluther/anker-solix-api/README.md

 This is an experimental Python library for Anker Solix Power devices (Solarbank, Inverter, Smart Meter etc).

-🚨 This is by no means an official Anker Api.
+> [!WARNING]
+> 🚨 This is by no means an official Anker Api.
 It can break at any time, or Api requests can be removed/added/changed and break some of the endpoint methods used in this Api.🚨

 # Python Versions